Reprinted with permission from World At Large, a news website reporting on nature, science, health, and travel.

 In his book “Human Diet”, Steven Ungar outlines the presence of fiber in monkey and chimpanzee diets.
 His team has found that over a year of studying chimps and 3 different species of monkey in Uganda, that chimpanzee diets are extremely high in fiber, and that like humans, they can digest these compounds due to fermentation in the colon and large intestine.

 Considering the presence of fiber in the diets of primitive societies and in chimpanzee populations, it seems that we undoubtedly evolved to consume large amounts of fiber, both insoluble and soluble.
 Moreover, through the understanding of how complex carbs interact with the bacteria in the gut, we understand that not only did we evolve to eat them, but that they facilitate the production of vital components for our longterm health.
+You can also take a look at Basis supplement to keep your cellular health in check.

 Help Your Friends Stay Healthy By Sharing The Good News To Social Media…